YaroslavWork/RareHashesWebsite/readme.md

 - A web interface displaying the rarest hashes found.

-- A [Telegram bot](https://github.com/YaroslavWork/RareHashesTelegramBot) that notifies users about new rare hashes.
+- A [telegram bot](https://github.com/YaroslavWork/RareHashesTelegramBot) that notifies users about new rare hashes.

 - An [automated searching bot](https://github.com/YaroslavWork/RareHashFinder) that scans and uploads rare hashes to the database.